ShaunK79/BreakingJavascriptPosts/README.md

 Next week, I'll dive deeper into JavaScript fundamentals.
 If you have any tips or resources that helped you, I’d love to hear them!

 #LearningJavaScript #CodingJourney #CareerChange #SoftwareDevelopment #ElectricianToDeveloper

+Week 2 - Arrays and Operators.

+This week, I completed arrays and operators.
+Fairly straightforward concepts, but there are many built-in methods and nuances to remember!
+I practiced different array operations like push, pop, toString, reverse and shift/unShift (many more).
+I also explored operators—including arithmetic, comparison, logical, and ternary operators.
+Understanding how they work together is key to writing efficient code.
+On to the next challenge!

+Plenty of resources at - W3Schools.com, MDN Web Docs, and the JavaScript & jQuery book by Jon Duckett.

+github.com/ShaunK79

+hashtag#BreakingJavascript hashtag#CodingJourney hashtag#CareerChange hashtag#ElectricianToDeveloper